madanyc/workfront-learn.en/help/issue-management-program/managing-issues/manage-issue-assignments.md

 ---
 title: Manage issue assignments
-description: Learn how to assign out an issue to an individual user, multiple users, or a team so the issue will get resolved in [!DNL Adobe Workfront].
+description: Learn how to assign out an issue to an individual user, multiple users, or a team so the issue will get resolved in Adobe Workfront.
+kt: 10071
 exl-id: 1d82e588-a986-4d83-b3b5-3325a5926a61
 ---
 # Manage issue assignments